yuheho7749/amdgpu-settings-rust/README.md

 Inspired by [amdgpu-clocks](https://github.com/sibradzic/amdgpu-clocks).

 ## Features
-- Supports RDNA 3 and RDNA 4 (Linux 6.14 required for RDNA 4).
+- Supports RDNA 3 and RDNA 4 (at least Linux 6.12 for RDNA 4).
 RDNA 2 or older might work, but is untested.
 - `Systemd` service to automatically apply profile on startup.
 - Support multiple GPU profiles.